 The selected dates were chosen for illustrative purposes.
 Past performance is not indicative of future results.
-Projections or other forward looking statements regarding future financial performance of markets are only predictions and actual events or results may differ materially.

 Do I Need to Worry About Inflation?

 - Our Take Is It Is Starting to Slow

 - We Think Uninvested Cash Should Be Your Biggest Concern

 - Stay/Get Invested, Grow Your Cash Flow